The LEGIS Congressional Fellowship provides an exceptional opportunity for experiential learning.

 Build Your Capacity for Greatness in Government

 Immerse yourself in legislative activity, brief members of Congress, plan and take part in committee hearings and more.
-In addition to a two-week, intensive orientation led by experts, fellows receive two two complementary BEE courses (residential courses not included) taken within the year of the Fellowship’s completion.
+In addition to a two-week, intensive orientation led by experts, fellows can apply credit from Inside Congress and Insider’s Budget Process courses to the Certificate in Policy Strategy and/or the two credit hours from these courses to the MS-Leadership degree.

 “I’m not a lawyer, but I fit in very well.
 I wrote legislation.
 I wrote speeches.
 I wrote floor statements.
 I analyzed bills.
 Legis makes us better at what we do.
 You learn so much.
 If I could do it again, I would.”